On SIR epidemic models with feedback-controlled interactions and network effects: Conclusion

 \section{Conclusion}

 We have studied extensions of the classical Kermack and McKendrick's SIR epidemic model \cite{Kermack.McKendrick:1927} that account for feedback-dependant contact rates and network effects.
-In particular, we have shown that discontinuous piecewise constant feedback rates may give rise to sliding motions, whereas network models may show multimodal infection curves with at least two peaks.
+In particular, we have shown that discontinuous piecewise constant feedback rates may give rise to sliding motions, while for network models, simulations of possible modified versions are shown.
 Future research includes extension of these results, in particular for the network SIR model.